 A big part of doing what I do these days is removing links to clients’ websites and, while it’s not too difficult, it is bloody annoying – especially when you uncover a client who has had SEO before from someone else and their link profile is a web (if you pardon the pun) of spam and rubbish.

-All of the following domains are on the same IP address, 220.127.116.11, and they’re all the same dodgy-arse crap directories.
-Whoever owns these damn sites (Ashwani Kumar, I checked) could you please wipe these stains off the Internet so I Continue reading →
+All of the following domains are on the same IP address, 22.214.171.124, and they’re all the same dodgy-arse crap directories.
+Whoever owns these damn sites (Ashwani Kumar, I checked) could you please wipe these stains off the Internet so I Continue reading Another list of spammy web directories→

 I have just received an email from the legal department of some sex aid related website threatening me with legal action if I don’t remove links from one of my sites.
 I can’t believe the bare faced cheek of some people.